pyeventsourcing/eventsourcing/docs/topics/process.rst

 before the prompt is pushed, or downstream suffers a sudden termination just after receiving the prompt, the processing will continue promptly and correctly after the process is restarted, even though the prompt was lost.
-Please note, prompts merely reduce latency of polling, and the system could function without them.
+Please note, prompts merely reduce latency of polling, and the system could function without them (just with more latency).

 The process applications could all use the same single database, or they could each use their own separate database.
 If the process applications were